frymanofer/ReactNative_WakeWordDetection/README.md

 ## Latest news

-- **New npm install:** Now you can integrate Davoice without any additional integrations by using "npm install react-native-wakeword" make sure you install version >= 1.0.25.
+- **New npm install:** Now you can integrate Davoice without any additional integrations by using "npm install react-native-wakeword" make sure you install version >= 1.0.25. **Wake word npm package:**: https://www.npmjs.com/package/react-native-wakeword

 - **New Car Parking Example:** Checkout our new Voice Activated Car Parking example, with voice control both in Foreground and Background: example_car_parking/.